eclipse-keyple/keyple-website/content/docs/build-your-first-app/android-app.md

 # Introduction
 ## Overview
-**Since Keyple is supported by the Android operating system, developers can take advantage of this quick and easy to implement solution to provide SmartCard communication functionalities in their own mobile application.**
+**Since Keyple is supported by the Android operating system, developers can take advantage of this quick and easy way to implement solution to provide SmartCard communication functionalities in their own mobile application.**

-For exemple, Keyple could be used to facilitate the development of a ticketing application based of the use of conteners on a SIM card and relying on [Android SE OMAPI](https://developer.android.com/reference/android/se/omapi/package-summary).
+For example, Keyple could be used to facilitate the development of a ticketing application based on the use of conteners on a SIM card and relying on [Android SE OMAPI](https://developer.android.com/reference/android/se/omapi/package-summary).
 Keyple could also be used to develop an application reading SmartCard content through NFC using [Android NFC](https://developer.android.com/guide/topics/connectivity/nfc/advanced-nfc).

 {{< figure library="true" src="android-app/component/Android_App_Overview.png" title="" >}}